macshine/integration/README.md

 # integration
-Code supporting 'Spatiotemporal dynamics of community and hub structure in the human functional connectome'
+Code supporting 'Dynamic fluctuations in integration and segregation within the human functional connectome' The manuscript is currently undergoing peer review -- a pdf is avaiable at http://arxiv.org/abs/1511.02976.